microsoft/vscode-docs/docs/python/python-tutorial.md

 ---
 # Getting Started with Python in VS Code

-In this tutorial, you use Python 3 to create the simplest Python "Hello World" application in Visual Studio Code.
+In this tutorial, you will use Python 3 to create the simplest Python "Hello World" application in Visual Studio Code.
 By using the Python extension, you make VS Code into a great lightweight Python IDE (which you may find a productive alternative to PyCharm).

-This tutorial introduces you to VS Code as a Python environment, primarily how to edit, run, and debug code through the following tasks:
+This tutorial introduces you to VS Code as a Python environment - primarily how to edit, run, and debug code through the following tasks:

 - Write, run, and debug a Python "Hello World" Application
 - Learn how to install packages by creating Python virtual environments